TimBilliet/decompiled-crystalclient/README.md

-# Half working decompiled version of crystalclient
+# Working decompiled forge version of crystalclient

 ## Things that currently don't work (yet)
-- schematica redstone items transparency
 - alt manager (never worked in the original one anyway)
-- chat math
+- chat math (who cares)

 ## How to generate a working jar
 1. Run the gradle task "reobfShadowJar"